The mystery of the four horse men

 There are two main interpretations and both have their merits:

-- The first rider is good, reflecting e.g. that the gospel is being preached all over the world.
+- The first rider embodies a good character, reflecting for instance that this represents him preaching all over the world.

-- The first rider is bad, like the other riders.
+- The first rider embodies an evil character, like the other riders.

 First observations